Khatron Ke Khiladi (TV series): Season 12

-Khatron Ke Khiladi 12 is hosted by Rohit Shetty.
+Khatron Ke Khiladi 12 was hosted by Rohit Shetty.
 The tagline for this season was "Bach Ke Kahan Jayega?
 Khatra Kahin Se Bhi Aayega!".
 The show premiered on 2 July 2022, on Colors TV.
 Tushar Kalia was declared as winner of the season.

 Season 13

-Khatron Ke Khiladi 13 is hosted by Rohit Shetty.
+Khatron Ke Khiladi 13 was hosted by Rohit Shetty.
 The tagline for this season was "Iss Baar Har Level, Darr Next Level".
 The show premiered on 15 July 2023, on Colors TV.
 Spanning over 27 episodes, it is the longest season of the series since its inception.
 Dino James was declared as winner of the season.

 Season 14

-Khatron Ke Khiladi 14 is hosted by Rohit Shetty.
+Khatron Ke Khiladi 14 was hosted by Rohit Shetty.
 The tagline for this season is "Darr Ki Nayi Kahaaniyaan In Romania".
 The show premiered on 27 July 2024, on Colors TV and digitally on JioCinema.Karan Veer Mehra was declared as the winner of the season.

+Star Contestants such as Abhishek Kumar, Krishna Shroff, and Shalin Bhanot participated on the show.

+Season 15

+Khatron Ke Khiladi 15 is hosted by Rohit Shetty.
+The tagline for this season is "Darr Ka Naya Daur".
+The show premiered on 1 August 2026, on Colors TV and digitally on JioHotstar.